aloisiaarnoldi/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
 It's often better to write simple, readable code first and optimize only when necessary, based on profiling and measurement.

+# 2023-12-08
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It means that trying to optimize code too early in the development process can lead to unnecessary complexity and potential bugs, without necessarily improving performance.
+Instead, focus on writing clear and maintainable code first, and only optimize when profiling identifies bottlenecks.